 This article will explore why you cannot transfer data freely to the United States and how to do so lawfully.

-Online businesses need data processing tools of US companies.
+Online businesses need data processing tools from US companies.
 It is also in EU users’ best interest to have their data processed as long as it is lawful.

-However, before handing your users’ data to these tools, you have to ensure that you comply with the law.
+However, before handing your users’ data to these tools, you must comply with the law.
 And the law says that you need a legal basis for transferring data to which GDPR applies to them.

 And then Max Schrems appeared.

 Maximillian Schremms is a data privacy activist from Austria.
 He is one of the founders of None of Your Business, a non-profit that fights large companies that handle personal data for profits.

 Facebook is one such company.
 They’ve got his data and transferred it to the US.
 He complained that the US, as a country, does not provide sufficient protection to the personal data of EU citizens.